Teplitsa/Leyka/README.md

 ## In English ##

 Leyka is a plugin for fundraising and donations collection via WordPress website.
-Supported payment methods includes bank cards Visa and MasterCard through **Chronopay and RBK money** systems, also **WebMoney, ROBOKASSA and Yandex.Money** supported.
+Supported payment methods includes bank cards Visa and MasterCard through **Cloudpayments, Chronopay and RBK money** systems, also **WebMoney, ROBOKASSA and Yandex.Money** supported.
 You can also use a traditional bank payment orders (quittances).

 This plugin developed and supported by [Teplitsa of social technologies](//te-st.ru/).